How to Check Backlinks Manually (yes, Without a Damn Tool)

 Google doesn’t show every backlink.
 Just the ones it thinks matter.
 Translation?
 You're blind to a lot of your link profile unless you go deeper.

-Method #2: Manual Backlink Check (The Old School Way)
+Method #2: Manual Backlink Check (the Old School Way)

 Want to actually see the backlink on the page?
 Welcome to the world of view-source glory.
 It’s not fancy.
 It is effective.

-Step-by-Step: Manual Backlink Hunting
+Step-By-Step: Manual Backlink Hunting

 Step 1: Pick a Page to Check